demisto/content-docs/docs/integrations/long-running.md

 To run multiple processes in parallel, you can use async code.
 For an example you can check out the `Slack v2` or `Microsoft Teams` integrations.

-## Invoking HTTP Integrations via Demisto Server's route handling
+## Invoking HTTP Integrations via Cortex XSOAR Server's route handling

-**Supported Demisto Server version**: 5.5 and above
+**Supported Cortex XSOAR Server version**: 5.5 and above

-Demisto supports setting up long running integrations which expose an HTTP endpoint.
+Cortex XSOAR supports setting up long running integrations which expose an HTTP endpoint.
 Such integrations include:
 * Palo Alto Networks PAN-OS EDL Service
 * Export Indicators Service
 * Microsoft Teams

 When you initiate these integrations, they listen on an incoming HTTP port.
 The port is configured via the **Listen Port** setting of the integration.
-The HTTP interface can be accessed directly over the port, for example by running curl locally on the Demisto Server machine (assuming the configured port is 7000 and HTTP is being used):
+The HTTP interface can be accessed directly over the port, for example by running curl locally on the Cortex XSOAR Server machine (assuming the configured port is 7000 and HTTP is being used):
 ```
 curl http://localhost:7000
 ```

 **Important Note:** Each integration instance should be configured with a unique listening port number.

-To access the integration over the listening port via the Demisto Server's DNS host, you would use (assuming the configured port is 7000 and http is being used) the url: `http://<demisto_dns>:7000`.
+To access the integration over the listening port via the Cortex XSOAR Server's DNS host, you would use (assuming the configured port is 7000 and http is being used) the url: `http://<cortex_xsoar_dns>:7000`.
 This requires opening the port to external access.
 Usually this involves a firewall or security group modification.

-Starting with Demisto Server v5.5 there is an option to route the HTTP request via the Demisto Server's HTTPS endpoint.
-This is useful if you would like to avoid opening an additional port (the long running integration's port) on the Demisto Server's machine to outside access.
+Starting with Cortex XSOAR Server v5.5 there is an option to route the HTTP request via the Cortex XSOAR Server's HTTPS endpoint.
+This is useful if you would like to avoid opening an additional port (the long running integration's port) on the Cortex XSOAR Server's machine to outside access.

-To configure a long running integration to be accessed via Demisto Server's https endpoint perform the following:
+To configure a long running integration to be accessed via Cortex XSOAR Server's https endpoint perform the following:
 * Configure the long running integration to listen on a unique port
 * Make sure the long running integration is setup to use http (not https)
 * Add the following advanced Server parameter: